Johann Strauss II

 Born Oct.
 25, 1825 in Vienna, Austria.
 Died June 3, 1899 in Vienna, Austria.

-Strauss, king of the waltz, started out as a bank clerk to please his father although he did also receive a solid musical education.
+Johann Strauss started out as a bank clerk to please his father although he did also receive a solid musical education.
 Studying in secret so as not to cast a shadow over his father, the young Johann composed his first waltz at the age of six and founded his first music ensemble in order to play his compositions at the age of nineteen.